cjessett/phase-4/week-7/thursday.md

 * https://talks.devbootcamp.com/p3-js-module-day-01-lo-6-7

 Both the NodeJS ecosystem and React are advanced usages of JavaScript.
-In order to ensure that you're struggling to follow this new material, you need to fully understand these following five topics.
+In order to ensure that you're **not** struggling to follow this new material, you **need** to fully understand these following five topics.
 For the record, they're also common interview topics, so understanding these topics is practical for understanding theory _as well as_ getting past a phone screen.

 1. Get an objective measure of your comfort with the [JavaScript InterviewExercise][interview].
 Note any weakness and see if you an address it with the